Does Ozempic cause muscle loss?

 Try to relieve your stress levels by:

-Speak with a healthcare professional if you have concerns about experiencing muscle mass loss while on Ozempic.
+Speak with a healthcare provider if you have concerns about experiencing muscle loss on Ozempic.
 They may recommend different dietary changes or workout routines to prevent muscle loss, or they may reassure you that what you are currently doing is just right.

 DISCLAIMER